A small shed demolition project can be considered a DIY job if handled safely with the proper tools.

 Needless to say, that’s a lot of debris to dispose of, and usually a Bagster or equivalently-sized bag dumpster won’t cut it for this project.

 Learn more about shed demolition:

-Some dumpster rental companies offer other options, such as a 12 yard dumpster, 15 yard dumpster, trailer dumpsters, or other less common sizes.
+Many dumpster rental companies offer other similiar options, too, like 12 yard and 15 yard dumpsters or trailer dumpsters.

 The cost of these dumpsters generally ranges from $250 to $350 depending on where you live.

-Shed demolition debris is allowed in roll-off dumpsters but generally not allowed to be mixed in with the municipal waste stream, so avoid putting lumber, roofing, or metal scraps in your curbside trash container.
+Shed demolition debris is allowed in roll-off dumpsters and not your curbside trashcan, so avoid putting lumber, roofing material, or metal scraps in your curbside trash container.

 - Use proper safety gear, like eye protection, leather gloves, steel toe boots, protective clothing, and ear protection, while operating power tools.

 - Check with your local permitting office to ensure a permit is or is not required.